sav-che/TL-2/Authors/Wiegmann, Arend (Joachim) Friedrich {std. Wiegmann}.md

-> [!cite] BHL link: this entry starts at [page 263](https://www.biodiversitylibrary.org/item/103250#page/323/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 263](https://www.biodiversitylibrary.org/page/33066603) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wiegmann, Arend \[Joachim\] Friedrich (1770-1853), German (Schleswig) pharmacist; pharmaceutical training in Braunschweig 1784-1788; assistant pharmacist Blankenburg 1788-1789; id. in various other places 1789-1794; in charge of his uncle's pharmacy in Braunschweig 1796-1820; "Privatdozent" for natural sciences at a college in Braunschweig from 1821; Dr. med. h.c.
-Marburg 1832; professor's title 1832; follower of F. Unger on the origin of life; early plant hybridiser. (*Wiegmann*).
+Marburg 1832; professor's title 1832; follower of F. Unger on the origin of life; early plant hybridiser.
+**Abbreviated name**: *Wiegmann*

 #### Herbarium and types